This article originally appeared on VICE Canada.

 For the sake of context, the backlash before smilegate began last year when Larson gave an interview to Marie Claire expressing her thoughts about the lack of diversity among film critics.
 In it, she expressed frustration about the racial makeups of her interviews.
 “It appeared to be overwhelmingly white male,” she told disabled interviewer, Keah Brown.
 “Moving forward, I decided to make sure my press days were more inclusive.”
 Fast forward five months later during a Crystal + Lucy acceptance speech, when Larson added that she didn’t hate white dudes, but that she preferred that target audiences have greater opportunities to critique film.

 No doubt, there was an obvious privilege that Brie Larson was working with here.
 She had the respect of Hollywood, having came from an Academy Award winning year in 2016 as best actress for Room.
-And most importantly, she was an attractive white woman.
+And most importantly, she is an attractive white woman.
 At that high point, Larson had no real advantage in making her rational but progressive stance known.
 Despite Marvel properties being financially relentless, they could have kept it moving with the smiles and general politeness moving forward to avoid a Disney anomaly.
 But her willingness to go on the offensive, as opposed to the defensive for simply being—ala Leslie Jones, Kelly Marie Tran, and Anna Diop—felt sincere in a way that can galvanize support.

 By comparison in 2016, you couldn’t find as progressive of an edge to the four womaned Ghostbusters cast posing in front of an Ecto-1 (Melissa McCarthy, Leslie Jones, Kristen Wiig, Kate McKinnon).
 Even when SNL lead Leslie Jones went through 24 hours of harassment, her white co-stars failed to come to her defense until far later into the year.